 As you know, Archer Daniels focuses on food processing and ingredients.
 They provide the solutions and components that all food manufacturers need to take their products to market.
-With ADM stock, you’re not banking on any one name but rather, the industry.
+With ADM stock, you’re not banking on any one name, but rather, the industry.

-Moreover, Archer Daniels is particularly intriguing for those interested in plant-based meat companies but don’t want to risk the volatility of buying Beyond Meat (NASDAQ:BYND) shares.
+Moreover, Archer Daniels is particularly intriguing for those interested in plant-based meat companies but who don’t want to risk the volatility of buying Beyond Meat (NASDAQ:BYND) shares.
 With ADM, you get exposure to this exciting space but potentially mitigate the wildness.

 Wheaton Precious Metals (WPM)

 It seems like no matter what the market environment, gold is always risky.
 Therefore, you should take the idea of Wheaton Precious Metals being one of the best stocks to buy with a grain of salt.
-It’s not that I don’t believe in WPM stock because I do.
+It’s not that I don’t believe in WPM stock — I do.
 Rather, this is a sector that has produced much disappointment.

 Still, I hate to use this phrase, but this time could be different.
 For one thing, it is different.
 While we’ve suffered serious pandemics before – most notably the H1N1 pandemic of the late 2000s – we’ve never seen state and federal governments impose stay-at-home orders.
 Unsurprisingly, this imposed a hard stop on the economy, making WPM stock quite intriguing.